There's quite a lot of poetry for children around but it can be surprisingly hard to find really good poems to share with children.

 If you'd like to introduce your little one to poetry, you might like to start with the free poems on these pages:

-If you'd like to buy a book of poems for children, have a look at the ones on the right.
+If you'd like to buy a book of poems for children, have a look at the ones below.
 These are all beautifully-illustrated books which are a real joy to share with children.

 Remember that babies and very young children are mainly interested in listening to the sound of your voice and to the rhythm of the language as you read.
 This means they'll enjoy listening to pretty much any poems you'd care to read.